global-121/121-platform/services/README.md

 ### Adding third party API tokens

-All the tokens and access keys for third party APIs are added on the .env file and subsequently imported using the environment variables within typescript files.
+All the tokens and access keys for third party APIs should be added on the .env file and subsequently imported using the environment variables within typescript files.